Zaki al-Arsuzi: Childhood and early life: 1899–1930

 In the aftermath of World War I, Arsuzi began studying at Institut Laïc in Lebanon.
 It was here that Arsuzi was introduced to philosophy.
 Also, during his stay, Arsuzi was able to perfect his French.
-During Arsuzi's studying at Institut Laïc his atheism became notorious, and he was often caught saying "Sons of Earth are more capable of directing their affairs than sons of heaven."
+During Arsuzi's period of studying at Institut Laïc, his atheism became notorious, and he was often caught saying "Sons of Earth are more capable of directing their affairs than sons of heaven."
 After finishing his studies, Arsuzi got a job as a mathematics teacher in a local secondary school in Antioch.
-However, he later received the job of heading the school district of Arsuz – a job he held from 1924–26.
+However, he later received the job of heading the school district of Arsuz – a job he held from 1924 to 1926.
 In 1927 Arsuzi received a scholarship from the French High Commission to study at the Sorbonne University in France.
 He studied there from 1927 to 1930, but never obtained a degree from the Sorbonne.
 During his stay at the Sorbonne, Arsuzi befriended former French colonial administrator Jean Gaulmier.
 At the Sorbonne, Arsuzi developed an interest in 19th-century European philosophy; he became attracted to the thoughts of Georges Dumas, Emile Brehier, Leon Brunschvig (his philosophy professor), Henri Bergson and Johann Gottlieb Fichte among others.
 The books which influenced Arsuzi most at the time were Bergson's L'Evolution créatrice and Fichte's Reden an die deutsche Nation; of these, Fichte is the philosopher Arsuzi identified most with.
-Both Fichte and Bergson wrote of the importance of education and in the core there was the nation.
+Both Fichte and Bergson wrote of the importance of education and in the core, there was the nation.